 “If we take man as he really is, we make him worse.
 But if we overestimate him … we promote him to what he really can be.
 So we have to be idealists, in a way — because then we wind up as the true, the real realists.”

 In the rain below the weir, little egret finds her own pattern in the chaos.
 She’s perfect.
 Her white chest feathers ripple to the volatile air whilst she prowls around, looking for a meal.
-She’s a carnivore of the shallows, of molluscs, small fry and rock-borne insect life.
-In the lee of this cacophany of liquid weight, she’s light on her stilt-legs across rocks and recovering foamy streamers flowing south.
+She’s a carnivore of the shallows, of mollusks, small fry, and rock-borne insect life.
+In the lee of this cacophony of liquid weight, she’s light on her stilt-legs across rocks and recovering foamy streamers flowing south.
 Heron has his skills.
 But she is quicker.
 I rapture in adaptations ~ they require imagination and foresight.

 This way, that way.
 The flow of the water.
 The ruffle of a breeze.
 Slip-rocks, and deep pools.